 In the clip below, let’s look at what a typical day is for an employee at Initech and how Peter’s new state of ecstasy hilariously shows how many employees feel on a daily basis.

 The good news is it doesn’t have to be that way, you can have fun with your coworkers and in return get more work done.
 At least that is the hope with a new term called gamification, which wikipedia defines as “the use of game design techniques and mechanics to enhance non-games.

 Typically, gamification applies to non-game applications and processes (also known as “funware“), in order to encourage people to adopt them, or to influence how they are used.
 Gamification works by making technology more engaging, by encouraging users to engage in desired behaviors, by showing a path to mastery and autonomy, and by taking advantage of humans’ psychological predisposition to engage in gaming.
 The technique can encourage people to perform chores that they ordinarily consider boring, such as completing surveys, shopping, filling out tax forms, or reading web sites.
 Available data from gamified websites, applications, and processes indicate potential improvements in areas like user engagement, ROI, data quality, timeliness, or learning.”

 Most people who hear about gamification likely first encountered it via Foursquare or Jane McGonigal’s TED Talk (embedded below).
 For me it was Jane McGonigal’s TED Talk which I loved.
-If you have the time to watch the video just know for the first few minutes you are going to think she is out of her mind, but them you should start realizing she is onto something brilliant.
+If you have the time to watch the video, just know for the first few minutes you are going to think she is out of her mind, but then you start realizing she is onto something brilliant.